Learning from Shader Program Traces: Trace Analysis

 As discussed in \sect{sec:loops}, program traces can be arbitrarily long, and we could input only a subset of the trace for efficient learning and inference, such as Uniform subsampling used in \sect{sec:eval}.
 Therefore, a natural question to ask is: given a fixed input trace length budget, what subsets of the program trace are good for learning?
 The best way to answer this question is to enumerate all possible subsets of the program trace and train a separate model for each.
 However, for a shader program that has \trace\ traces before subsampling and a fixed input budget \tracelen, this strategy will introduce combinatoric $\binom{\trace}{\tracelen}$ learning tasks, which is intractable.

 To investigate how different subsets of the trace could affect learning in a practical fashion, we propose subsampling strategies we call Oracle and Opponent.
 Both the Oracle and Opponent strategies are based on the feature importance score (\sect{sec:trace_importance}) from a Full Trace model trained with all of the program trace.
 Oracle always chooses the traces that have the highest importance scores, while Opponent always chooses the ones with the lowest scores.
-In an analogy to the lottery ticket hypothesis in machine learning~\cite{frankle2018lottery}, we hypothesize that the Oracle exploits a winning ``lottery ticket" found within the Full Trace model, and selects out the relevant trace subset: a ``lottery ticket trace."
+In an analogy to the lottery ticket hypothesis~\cite{frankle2018lottery}, we hypothesize that the Oracle exploits a winning ``lottery ticket" found within the Full Trace model, and selects out the relevant trace subset: a ``lottery ticket trace."
 The Opponent likewise selects losing tickets.

 To better understand the trade-offs associated with the subsampled trace length, we experimented with varying trace lengths using Opponent, Uniform, and Oracle subsampling and compare them with the RGBx baseline, as shown in \fig{fig:trace_subsample_comparison}.
 For each shader, the trace is subsampled by a relative sample budget compared to the full program trace length \trace\ (\eg\ \tracelen = \trace/2, \trace/4).
 Under a fixed budget \tracelen, in most cases the inference error decreases in the ordering of Opponent, Uniform, Oracle.
 This corresponds to our intuition because Oracle selects traces that are beneficial to training based on prior knowledge from the Full Trace model, and similarly Opponent selects traces that are unimportant based on the same prior knowledge.
 Statistically, our hypotheses that Uniform outperforms Oracle, and Opponent outperforms Uniform each have p-values $7.2 \times 10^{-4}$ and $5.9 \times 10^{-3}$, respectively.
-These are smaller than 0.025, so we conclude that the ordering Oracle outperforms Uniform outperforms Opponent is significant.
+These are smaller than a threshold of 0.025 determined by correcting the traditional p threshold of 0.05 for the two comparisons, so we conclude that the ordering \textit{Oracle outperforms Uniform outperforms Opponent} is significant.
 For details please see \appx{sec:stat_subsample}.

 It is also worth noting that even when \tracelen\ is small (\eg\ the leftmost two data points in the plots corresponds to \tracelen\ below 50), the extra information from the program trace can still substantially reduce the relative perceptual error without significant extra cost in inference time.
 Because the x-axis in the plot is on a log scale, the actual performance gain would have a more drastic slope starting from RGBx to a small \tracelen.
 Additionally, the current comparison is advantageous to RGBx as its learning capacity matches that of the Full Trace model as discussed in \sect{sec:eval}, which is more capacity than any of the subsampled models in \fig{fig:trace_subsample_comparison}.